szpotona/cloudify-migration/README.md

 start_agents - starts agents on host vms in all valid deployments on manager.
 It skips those deployments where agents are responding and those where there is a vm that can't be accessed remotely.

+analyze_blueprints - subcommand that downloads all blueprints from manager and checks if it is possible to autmatically pick correct yaml file.
+Generates two outputs files: full report - json file, path should be specified with --output flag list of problematic blueprints - csv file, path should specified with --csv_output file.
+First column in csv file is a name of the blueprint, all following columns are filled with names of blueprint file candidates.
+Only those blueprints that have multiple blueprint file candidates are listed here.

 # Testing environment
 All testing is performed in openstack cloud.